chemreac/chemreac/docs/index.rst

 - an arbitrarily spaced grid
 - to calculate the electric field from concentrations for advection (drift).

-futhermore the user may choose to solve the problem for the logarithm of concentraion, time and/or space (variable transformations).
+Futhermore the user may choose to solve the problem for the logarithm of concentraion, time and/or space (variable transformations).
+The library also intends to provide first class support for photo-/radiation chemical contributions.

-Interfaces are provided to Sundials_ (CVode) at the C++ level and to both Sundials and SciPy_ at the python level.
+The numerical evaluation is performed natively (the model is implemented in C++) and the integration can be performed using Sundials_ (CVode) at the C++ level or SciPy_ at the python level.

 Currently the code is written with the following assumptions: